-- Students will use the locker rooms to change into their P.E. uniform. - Students in Grades 7-8 need a gym bag for shoes and/or clothing.
+- Students will use the locker rooms to change into their P.E. uniform.
+Shorts or sweatpants may be worn throughout the school year for students in Gr.
+7 & 8 ONLY since they are changing in the locker rooms - Shorts may not run shorter than the fingertips in length - Students in Grades 7-8 need a gym bag for shoes and/or clothing